 When we talk about the parts of the US that have most enthusiastically embraced electric vehicles (EVs), most experts will point to California, and for good reason.
 Nearly half of all the EVs on the road today are in California and nearly four out of every 100 cars that are sold in the state are EVs.
 Given the broad benefits of EVs, including lower emissions, lower fuel and maintenance costs, and a great consumer experience, it begs the question: Are there efforts to promote and expand EV adoption throughout the rest of the country? [hint: yes, as we’ll describe] Continue reading »

-GPI‘s Brendan Jordan recently presented at the European Biomass Conference and Exhibition in Copenhagen. with GPI’s Will Dunder, Brendan shares some key highlights below from his presentation and some insights gained through experience at the conference which gathered biomass leaders and experts from around the world.
+GPI‘s Brendan Jordan recently presented at the European Biomass Conference and Exhibition in Copenhagen.
+In a Q&A with GPI’s Will Dunder, Brendan shares some key highlights below from his presentation and some insights gained through experience at the conference which gathered biomass leaders and experts from around the world.

 Continue reading »